-There’s also the $120 Fire TV Cube to consider.
-It’s essentially a hybrid streaming device and smart speaker.
-Rather than make you press and hold a button to speak to Alexa like with the Stick 4K, the Cube takes a hands-free approach and has beamforming mics that respond to “Alexa” prompts just like an Echo speaker would.
-It also features something Amazon calls Local Voice Control, which allows it to understand more spoken commands without needing help from the cloud.
-The Fire TV Cube has a more powerful processor than the Fire TV Stick 4K, making it the fastest of the Fire TV bunch, but the difference isn’t very noticeable.
+There’s also the Fire TV Cube to consider.
+It’s essentially a hybrid streaming device and smart speaker that offers the advantages of both — and the fastest performance of any Fire TV product.
+Rather than make you press and hold a button to speak to Alexa like with the Stick 4K Max, the Cube takes a hands-free approach and has beam-forming mics that respond to “Alexa” prompts from across the room just like an Echo speaker would.

 Home theater enthusiasts, gamers, and people who like to tinker with their streaming devices have loyally stuck with Nvidia’s Shield TV and Shield TV Pro for a reason.
 They can serve as excellent players like any of our other picks, but you can also go more advanced and use them for cloud gaming or set up a Plex media library (in the case of the Pro).
 GeForce Now and Steam Link probably do more to sell gamers on the Shield lineup versus something like Apple Arcade on the Apple TV.

-The Nvidia Shields currently run Android TV with Google Assistant built in, but it’s expected they’ll eventually get the same Google TV experience that’s on the Chromecast.
+The Nvidia Shield runs Android TV and hasn’t been upgraded to the same Google TV experience as what’s on the Chromecast, but it’s got a similar interface.
 Nvidia’s AI-powered upscaling can eke out some extra detail from the shows and movies you stream, and I’d rate the included remote control (with backlit buttons, even) as the most ergonomic of them all.